ObakeConstructs/j-ono-data/DATA_STRUCTURE.md

 ```
 * Each Record File is in a folder corresponding to the first letter of its filename.
 * The Record File filenames are all based on the literal translation values.
 Because we're using the literal translation this way, we sometimes fudge what constitutes a "literal translation".
 For example, the entry for `fu fu` includes `fu fu fu`.
 Hopefully, it'll be close enough that anyone looking at it can figure out that it's just more of the same jōgo.
-* Note that multiple definitions are grouped by number.
-In the above example, there are three definitions (and three English-equivalent groups, and three examples).

 ## IMAGE FILE
 * While, Image Files are not technically required, we made it a point early on that we didn't want to add any definitions unless we actually had a good representational image to back it up.
 The [Editor Tool](https://obakeconstructs.github.io/J-Ono-Search/pages/editor) requires image filenames.